Pareto Manifold Learning: Tackling multiple tasks via ensembles of single-task models: Related Work

-\myparagraph{Mode Connectivity} Apart from \mtl, our algorithm is methodologically tied to prior work in the geometry of the neural network optimization landscapes.
-The authors in \citep{Garipov_Izmailov_Podoprikhin_etal_2018,Draxler_Veschgini_Salmhofer_etal_2018} independently and concurrently showed that for two local optima \( \thopt_1,\thopt_2 \) produced by separate training runs (but same initializations) there exist nonlinear paths, defined as \textit{connectors} by \citet[]{Wortsman_Horton_Guestrin_etal_2021}, where the loss remains low.
-The connectivity paths can be extended to include linear in the case of the training runs sharing some part of the optimization trajectory \cite[]{Frankle_Dziugaite_Roy_etal_2020}.
-These findings can be leveraged to train a neural network subspace by enforcing linear connectivity among the subspace endpoints \cite[]{Wortsman_Horton_Guestrin_etal_2021}.
+\myparagraph{Ensemble Learning and Mode Connectivity} Apart from \abbrevmtl, our algorithm is methodologically tied to prior work in the geometry of the single-task neural network optimization landscapes.
+The authors in \citep{Garipov_Izmailov_Podoprikhin_etal_2018,Draxler_Veschgini_Salmhofer_etal_2018} independently and concurrently showed that for two local optima \( \thopt_1,\thopt_2 \) produced by separate training runs (but same initializations) there exist nonlinear paths, defined as \textit{connectors} by \citet{Wortsman_Horton_Guestrin_etal_2021}, where the loss remains low.
+The connectivity paths can be extended to include linear in the case of the training runs sharing some part of the optimization trajectory \cite{Frankle_Dziugaite_Roy_etal_2020}.
+These findings can be leveraged to train a neural network subspace by enforcing linear connectivity among the subspace endpoints \cite{Wortsman_Horton_Guestrin_etal_2021}.
+Linear mode connectivity encourages flatness and, therefore, is linked with methods explicitly enforcing flat minima \citep{Chaudhari_Choromanska_Soatto_etal_2017,Foret_Kleiner_Mobahi_etal_2021,Dinh_Pascanu_Bengio_Bengio_2017,Jiang*_Neyshabur*_Mobahi_Krishnan_Bengio_2020}.
+These approaches are applicable when designing a single objective, e.g. average of losses in \mtl, but do not allow for the infusion of Pareto properties and the inclusion of tradeoffs. \citet{Izmailov_Podoprikhin_Garipov_etal_2018} produce flat minima by averaging multiple weight vectors discovered during the optimization trajectory, so that the final model lies in the middle of the low-loss basin. \citet{Wortsman_Ilharco_Gadre_Roelofs_Lopes_Morcos_Namkoong_Farhadi_Carmon_Kornblith_et_al_2022} perform weight ensembling with fine-tuned models produced via different hyperparameter configurations.
+Apart from the recent weight ensembling works, output ensembling has been one of the staples of machine learning literature. \citet{Lakshminarayanan_Pritzel_Blundell_2017a} utilize deep ensembles for uncertainty prediction but inference scales linearly with the number of ensemble members. \citet{Wen_Tran_Ba_2020} improve on the computational complexity of output ensembles by sharing the bulk of the parameters among members and differentiating them via rank-1 matrices, while \citet{Havasi_Jenatton_Fort_Liu_Snoek_Lakshminarayanan_Dai_Tran_2021} employ a multi-input multi-output network by accommodating independent subnetworks for each ensemble and allowing a single-forward pass ensemble prediction.
+However, this results in subnetworks with incompatible architecture which does not allow for a continuous approximation of the Pareto Front. \looseness=-1